Home PageAbout MIRContact MIR

 24 Hours

-History of Reflexology (ReflexoCure) from India, China, Japan, Egypt, South Africa, Bible, Russia, Germany, Denmark, England, Australia, Canada & United States.
+Historical overview of Reflexology (ReflexoCure) practice from countries of India, China, Japan, Egypt, South Africa, Bible, Russia, Germany, Denmark, England, Australia, Canada & United States.

 24 Hours

-Case Histories of Patient Results/Response to Full Spectrum Reflexology (ReflexoCure) Treatment of Foot , Hand, Ear and Other Selected Energy Points on the Body.
+Case Histories of Patient Results/Response to Full Spectrum Reflexology (ReflexoCure) treatment of reflexes in the foot , hand, ear and other selected energy points on the animal and spiritual body.

 12 Hours

-Functional Foot Disorders & Corrective Foot Joint Microalignment ReflexoCure Pressure Technique with Drs.
+Functional Foot Disorders & Corrective Foot Joint Microalignment ReflexoCure Pressure Technique as understood by Drs.
 Timm, Wikler, Lampell, Hiss, Withers, & Brinkerhoff.

 20 Hours